DanielleQuinn/blog-posts/tangents/blogtext.md

 teaching, travelling, and consulting with organizations globally.
 While it's true that these (and other) tangents take time, they will boost your resume, making you more competitive on funding and job applications, and give you the opportunity to really figure out what aspect(s) of research make you tick.
+As an added bonus, these tangents can provide refreshing, fulfilling breaks to the tediousness and frustration that often comes with writing a thesis - just make sure you allocate your time carefully!